OpenDataPlatform/dexgate/README.md

 ### Alternate interaction

 - If the user is not authenticated in step 5, `dex` will resend the login page.
-- In step8, if the user is authenticated but its profile does not allow access to the target application to be granted, it will be redirected to an 'allowed' page.
+- In step8, if the user is authenticated but its profile does not allow access to the target application to be granted, it will be redirected to an 'unallowed' page.

 ### Initialisation: